Return to Vignettes of Ancient Mathematics

 (diagram 6) or use (general diagram)

 And since point A is center of circle GDB, AG is equal to AB.
 Again since point B is center of circle GAE, BG is equal to BA.
-But GA was also proved equal to AB.
+But GA was also shown equal to AB.
 Therefore, each of GA, GB is equal to AB.
-But things equal to the same are equal to one another.
-Therefore GA too is equal to GB.
-Therefore, the three GA, AB, BG are equal to one another.
-Therefore triangle ABG is equilateral and is constructed on the given finite straight-line AB[.
-Therefore on the given finite straight-line an equilateral triangle is constructed], just what it was required to do.
+But things equal to the same are also equal to one another.
+Therefore, GA is also equal to GB.
+Therefore, the three, GA, AB, BG, are equal to one another.